-The Museum is for all Western Australian people and includes Aboriginal and Torres Strait Islander Peoples as owners of their stories and cultures.
+The Museum is for all Western Australian people and includes Aboriginal and Torres Strait Islander peoples as owners of their stories and cultures.
 The Museum will work with the Aboriginal and Torres Strait Islander community to provide opportunities for employment and training and business procurement opportunities.

 Action Deliverable Timeline Responsibility 10.
-Investigate opportunities to improve and increase Aboriginal and Torres Strait Islander employment outcomes within our workplace Develop and implement an Aboriginal and Torres Strait Islander Employment, Retention, Training and Volunteering Strategy.
+Investigate opportunities to improve and increase Aboriginal and Torres Strait Islander employment outcomes within our workplace Develop and implement an Aboriginal and Torres Strait Islander Employment, retention, Training and Volunteering Strategy.
 Engage with existing Aboriginal and Torres Strait Islander staff to consult on employment strategies, including professional development.
 Advertise Aboriginal and Torres Strait Islander positions in Aboriginal and Torres Strait Islander media.
-Collect information on current Aboriginal and Torres Strait Islander staff to inform future employment opportunities.
-Review HR and recruitment procedures and policies to ensure there are no barriers to Aboriginal and Torres Strait Islander Museum employees and future applicants participating in our workplace.
+Collect information on our current Aboriginal and Torres Strait Islander staff to inform future employment opportunities.
+Review HR and recruitment procedures and policies to ensure there are no barriers to Aboriginal and Torres Strait Islander employees and future applicants participating in our workplace.
 Investigate opportunities to create 50(D) and 51 positions to encourage more Aboriginal and/or Torres Strait Islander peoples to work at the Museum.
 Ensure Aboriginal and/or Torres Strait Islander representation on recruitment and selection panels.
-Include the statement 'Aboriginal and Torres Strait Islander people are encouraged to apply.' in all job advertisments.
-July 2019 Senior Aboriginal and Torres Strait Islander Advisor
+Include in all job advertisements, 'Aboriginal and Torres Strait Islander people are encouraged to apply.'
+Snr Aboriginal and Torres Strait Islander Advisor